codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-07-rm9.md

 The tester will then send multiple `GEOSEARCH` commands specifying a latitude and longitude pair with `BYRADIUS` option specifying the distance and unit.
 For example, it may send the following command.

 ```
-GEOSEARCH places FROMLONLAT 15 37 BYRADIUS 200 km
+> GEOSEARCH places FROMLONLAT 15 37 BYRADIUS 200 km

+# Expecting ["Palermo", "Catania"]
 ```

-It will expect the response to be (["Palermo", "Catania"]) which is RESP Encoded as:
+The value is a RESP array, which is encoded as:

 ```
 *2\r\n